CMMC Consultant Guide

 Cybersecurity vendors often recommend consulting partners.
 If you're buying EDR from CrowdStrike, ask them for CMMC consultant recommendations.
 They know who succeeds with their tools.

-Day 1–2: Ask your prime contractor for 2–3 consultant referrals
+Day 1–2: Call your prime — ask for consultant referrals

-Day 3–4: Search LinkedIn and Google for "CMMC consultant [your city]" — compile list of 5 firms
+Day 3–4: Search LinkedIn and Google for "CMMC consultant [your city]" and build a shortlist

-Day 5: Call each firm; ask the vetting questions above; request proposals
+Day 5: Call each firm, ask those six questions, ask for proposals

 FAQ: CMMC Consultants